Skip to content

 Increased Demands on Your Attention

 In addition to everything else you do during a normal day, your new dog needs a lot of attention.
 Even when they’re calm, you have to be vigilant to make sure they don’t get into things that they shouldn’t.
-This kind of constant attention can be exhausting.
+Always needing to watch your dog can wear you out.

 Grieving Your Freedom